oktaytuncay/Kubernetes/kubernetes.md

 Meaning we can only remove the marketing element from the `v1alpha1` version of the API group.
 But It will continue to be present in the `v1alpha1` version of the element.

-In an other saying, the resource in database is still at `v1alpha1`, but our API version has now changed to `v1alpha2`.
+In other saying, the resource in a database is still at `v1alpha1`, but our API version has now changed to `v1alpha2`.

 <p align="center">
   <img src="images/47.png" alt="drawing" width="400"/>